danielr-tech/TimelineProject/en/step_2.md

 One you have your historical period entity, see its raw code form with the function `FullForm`.
 For example:

+TODO: Should this have input/output numbers showing?
+Same applies to later images.
 ![FullForm of an entity](images/FullFormEntity.png)

 This is also what will appear if you try to copy your entity into a text file.